PriyanshCloudKeeper/testing/docs/lens/notifications/overview.md

 Lens can deliver a **daily cost summary report** directly to configured Slack channels or email groups, ensuring continuous visibility into spending.

 ---

-The Notification dashboard empowers teams to proactively manage cloud costs with timely, customized alerts and actionable insights.